Image Fusion via Vision-Language Model: Method

 \section{Method}

 In this paper, we denote the input pairs of images, which may be a pair of infrared-visible, medical, multi-exposure, or multi-focus images, as $I_1$ and $I_2$.
 The algorithm ultimately outputs a fused image, represented as $F$.
 In this section, we will provide a comprehensive description of our FILM algorithm, denoted as $I_F = \mathsf{FILM}(I_1, I_2)$, elucidating its workflow and design details.
-The training detail, including the loss function, will also be discussed.